ValdemarGr/gql/docs/schema/resolvers.md

 During schema construction, `State` can be composed using `Monad`ic operations.
 The `Schema` companion object contains smart constructors that run the `State` monad.

-`map` and `contramap` can be used to align the input and output types:
+`mapBoth` and several `map` variants that exists for all `Resolver`s, can be used to align the input and output types:
 ```scala mdoc
 import gql._
 import gql.dsl._